-March 16, 2012: Apple introduces the third-generation iPad, the first iPad to come with a Retina display.
-Marketed as simply “The new iPad,” it’s widely known as the “iPad 3.”
+March 16, 2012: Apple introduces the third-generation iPad, its first tablet to come with a Retina display.
+Marketed as simply “the new iPad,” it’s widely known as the “iPad 3.”

-Boasting that beautiful screen and Apple’s then-swanky A5X chip with quad-core graphics processor, the third-gen iPad quickly becomes a big success.
-Disappointingly for customers, it will only hang around until October 2012, giving it the shortest lifespan of any iOS product in history, at just seventh months.
+Boasting that beautiful screen and Apple’s then-swanky A5X chip with a quad-core graphics processor, the third-gen iPad quickly becomes a big success.
+Disappointingly for customers, it will only hang around until October 2012.
+That’s the shortest lifespan of any iOS product in history, at just seven months.

-The arrival of the Retina display was great news for iPad fans, who were able to enjoy astonishingly crisp visuals on the 9.7-inch display.
-The Retina display had been introduced with the iPhone 4 in mid-2010, making its arrival on the iPad both inevitable and highly anticipated.
+The arrival of the Retina display proved great for iPad buyers.
+Now they could enjoy astonishingly crisp visuals on the new tablet’s 9.7-inch screen.
+Apple introduced the Retina display with the iPhone 4 in mid-2010, making its arrival on the iPad both inevitable and highly anticipated.

-In fact, the 264 pixels-per-inch was a lower density than on the iPhone, but due to the fact that users typically hold their iPads further away from their eyes than their iPhone, Apple was able to stick with its Retina marketing term.
+In fact, the 264 pixels per inch was a lower density than on the iPhone.
+However, users typically hold iPads further away from their eyes than iPhones.
+That meant Apple could stick with its “Retina” marketing term.

-The iPad 3 also supported some pretty great features, including a 5-megapixel camera, HD 1080p video recording with software-based image stabilization, voice dictation and support for LTE networks in North America.
+The iPad 3 also supported some pretty great features.
+Hardware improvements included a 5-megapixel camera, HD 1080p video recording (with software-based image stabilization), dictation and support for LTE networks in North America.

 In the marketplace, the device did very well, selling 3 million units in its first three days.
-This also represented the pinnacle of Apple’s dominance of the tablet market, with more than 60 percent of all global tablets bought during Q2 2012 being ones manufactured by Apple.
-By contrast, today Apple has around 24 percent of the market.
+This represented the pinnacle of Apple’s dominance of the tablet market.
+Apple manufactured more than 60% of all tablets bought during Q2 2012 worldwide.
+By contrast, today Apple captures around 34% of the market.

-Some reviews took on the almost begrudging tone you see with modern iPhone reviews, in which the reviewer knows that the new device is better than its direct predecessor, and can’t therefore award it a lower mark, but struggles to get too excited about it.
+Some reviews took on the almost begrudging tone you see with modern iPhone reviews.
+The reviewer knows the new device is better than its direct predecessor, and can’t therefore award it a lower mark, but struggles to get too excited about it.
 The iPad 3 was evolutionary, not revolutionary.

-At the time of its launch, a number of customers were disappointed that the iPad 3 was thicker than its predecessor, while otherwise sticking almost exactly to the design of the second-gen iPad.
-There was also disappointment that it didn’t come with an A6 chip, as had been heavily rumored, was also a bit of a letdown.
+At the time of its launch, some customers expressed disappointment that the iPad 3 measured thicker than its predecessor, while otherwise sticking almost exactly to the design of the second-gen iPad.
+The fact that it didn’t come with an A6 chip, as had been heavily rumored, was also a bit of a letdown.

-The biggest criticism of all was that Siri didn’t make it onto the device, having been marketed as a big selling point of 2011’s iPhone 4s.
-This was in the first few months following Steve Jobs’ death, so every Apple product was being scrutinized to draw out larger points about Tim Cook’s approach to new products.
+The biggest criticism of all?
+Siri didn’t make it onto the device, despite having been marketed as a big selling point of 2011’s iPhone 4s.
+The third-gen iPad arrived just a handful of months after Steve Jobs’ death, so every Apple product was being scrutinized to draw out larger points about new CEO Tim Cook’s approach to fresh products.

-Ultimately, the greatest disappointment with the iPad 3 — which was otherwise a great device — was just how short a lifespan it had.
-Apple debuted the fourth-gen iPad just 221 days after the iPad 3 had been on sale.
+Ultimately, the greatest disappointment with the iPad 3 was just how short a lifespan it had.
+Apple debuted the fourth-gen iPad just 221 days after the iPad 3 went on sale.
 The iPad 4 added the Lightning connector (making the iPad 3 the last iPad to support the old 30-pin dock connector), and featured Apple’s new A6X chip.

 Did you own an iPad 3?
 What are your memories of it?
 Leave your comments below.